-C) All applicants are eligible to apply for the financial aid, but students who only enrolled this semester can apply for the new scholarship which covers the next semester tuition.
+C) All applicants are eligible to apply for the financial aid, \rightarrow . but students who only enrolled this semester can apply for the new scholarship which covers the next semester tuition. --> However, only students who enrolled this semester are eligible to apply for the new scholarship, which covers tuition for the following semester.